shakeer-linux/Kubernetes/README.md

-## About Kubernetes and installations
+## About Kubernetes and Installations

 **Choose your options**